 Note: Don’t use posts that were very recently posted, like an hour or a day ago.
 Use posts that have been posted at least two days ago.

-Gather the number of total reactions and comments a post got, and use the formula below to calculate engagement of each position separately.
+Gather the number of total reactions and comments that a post got and use the formula below to calculate the engagement of each position separately.

-The result will show the percentage of their entire following that engaged with that specific post.
+The result will show the percentage of your competitor’s followers who engaged with that specific post.

-Pro tip: since Facebook has both Likes and Followers, we recommend going with the followers of the Facebook page rather than Likes.
+Pro tip: Since Facebook has both likers and followers, we recommend going with the followers of the Facebook page rather than the likes.

-Unicorn post is content that outperforms by showing higher than overage engagement rates.
+A unicorn Facebook post is content that outperforms others by showing higher than average engagement rates.
 You can manually analyze it by comparing likes, shares, comments, and reactions from post to post.

 Understanding what content drives results is essential to your brand’s successful Facebook marketing strategy.
-However, alone you won’t be able to test all different hypotheses and experiments.
-Your competitors are already doing their best to reach similar to your audience.
+However, you won’t be able to test all hypotheses and experiment results alone.
+Your competitors are already doing their best to reach an audience similar to yours.
 Why not learn about their successes and failures?

-Step 5 Analyze competitors’ overall Facebook content strategy
+Step 3: Analyze your competitors’ Facebook content strategy.

 This step is prone to subjective conclusions.
-Unless you have access to competitors’ documents with state content strategy, you can only intelligently guess what is happening behind the closed doors.
+Unless you have access to your competitors’ documents that state their content strategy, you can only intelligently guess what is happening behind closed doors.

 Here is a list of questions you should answer: